lagotto/lagotto/docs/installation.md

 Lagotto is Open Source software licensed with a [MIT License](https://github.com/articlemetrics/lagotto/blob/master/LICENSE.md), all dependencies (software and libraries) are also Open Source.

-Because of the background workers that talk to external APIs we recommend at least 1 Gb of RAM, and more if you have a large number of articles.
-As a rule of thumb you need one worker per 5,000 - 20,000 articles, and 1 Gb of RAM per 10 workers - the exact numbers depend on how often you plan to update articles, e.g. you need more workers if you plan on update your usage stats every day.
+Because of the background workers that talk to external APIs we recommend at least 1 Gb of RAM, and more if you have a large number of works.
+As a rule of thumb you need one worker per 5,000 - 20,000 works, and 1 Gb of RAM per 10 workers - the exact numbers depend on how often you plan to update works, e.g. you need more workers if you plan on update your usage stats every day.

 #### Ruby
 Lagotto requires Ruby 1.9.3 or greater, and has been tested with Ruby 1.9.3, 2.0 and 2.1.
 Not all Linux distributions include Ruby 1.9 as a standard install.
 [RVM] and [Rbenv] are Ruby version management tools for installing Ruby, unfortunately they also introduce additional dependencies, making them not the best choices in a production environment.
 The Chef script below installs Ruby 2.1.